OrestisZavlis/MoodInstability/README.md

 where $V(R_t)$ refers to the affective value at time _t_, $R_t$ to its raw counterpart at time _t_; $μ_t$ and $μ_{t+1}$ are the reference points at times _t_ and _t+1_, respectively; _π_ is the weight parameter; and _α_ [0,1] is the learning rate (of the reference point).

+In brief (see Zavlis et al., 2024 for details), the first equation is the same as the one from static evaluation but extended over time to highlight that the evaluation of a stimulus at time point _t_ is predicated on the weighted prediction error between a referenced (i.e., expected or desired) stimulus for the same time point versus an observed (received) stimulus at that time point.
+The second equation enables the reference point to change over time based on the Rescorla-Wagner rule (which implies that ‘prediction errors’ drive learning about what the reference point should be in the future (μ_(t+1)).